parthsharma788/HR-WORKFORCE-ANALYTICS-DASHBOARD-USING-TABLEAU/README.md

 # HUMAN-RESOURCE WORKFORCE ANALYTICS DASHBOARD USING TABLEAU

-*Overview*
+## Overview

 This project generates a realistic human resources dataset for HR analytics and visualization in dashboards.
 The dataset consists of 8,950 employee records, covering essential HR attributes such as demographics, job details, salary, and performance metrics.

 The dataset can be used for Power BI, Tableau, or Python-based HR dashboards, providing insights into employee trends, hiring patterns, performance analysis, and salary distribution.

-*Features*
+## Features

-Summary View
+1.Summary View

-Total hired, active, and terminated employees over the years
+2.Total hired, active, and terminated employees over the years

-Employee distribution by department, job title, city, and state
+3.Employee distribution by department, job title, city, and state

-Gender ratio and workforce demographics
+4.Gender ratio and workforce demographics

-Education level distribution and correlation with performance
+5.Education level distribution and correlation with performance

-Salary comparison across education levels, age groups, and genders
+6.Salary comparison across education levels, age groups, and genders

-Employee Records View
+7.Employee Records View

-Detailed list of employees with filtering options for in-depth analysis
+8.Detailed list of employees with filtering options for in-depth analysis